sharon-rosary/Adolescent_Health_Data_Analysis/README.md

 # Adolescent_Health_Data_Analysis
 Adolescents are between the ages of 10 and 19 as defined by the United Nations: Around 1.2 billion people in the world come into this category, accounting for 16% of the global population.
 Adolescent well-being encompasses many dimensions and UNICEF monitors several indicators.
 The dataset is sourced from data.unicef.org, UNICEF (United Nations Children’s Funds) it works as a non-governmental organization (NGOs) it advances and protects child’s rights and to provide health care, immunization, nutrition, access to safe water and sanitation services, education, protection, and emergency relief.
 The dataset provides information about factors affecting adolescent’s life across the worldwide.
 From the dataset we have chosen Demographics, Health and Education.
-The data taken consist of approximately 3600 records.

 Business Questions